petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/customizing-a-data-schema.md

 ![A new ticket entry has been created.](./customizing-a-data-schema/images/03.png)

-In the next step, we will [apply a custom theme](./applying-a-custom-theme.md) to the ticketing system.
+Next: [apply a custom theme](./applying-a-custom-theme.md) to the ticketing system.